OHDSI/webapi-wiki/CDM-Configuration.md

 ## Daimon Priority

-The `source_daimion` table contains a column called `priority` which holds an integer value that is used by WebAPI depending on the context.
+The `source_daimon` table contains a column called `priority` which holds an integer value that is used by WebAPI depending on the context.

 For vocabulary daimons (`daimon_type = 1`), you'll want to specify at least 1 daimon with a priority >= 1.
 The value with the highest priority will be used as the default vocabulary provider and you must specify at least 1 daimon with a priority >= 1 for ATLAS to function properly.